MyBU Student Portal

-Boston University College of Fine Arts graduate students can use the Student Link to complete many account management tasks.
+Boston University College of Fine Arts graduate students can use the MyBU student portal to complete many account management tasks.
 Bookmark the link for easy access!

 Title IV Refund

-In compliance with federal regulations, all Federal Financial Aid recipients whose total federal funds exceed allowable semester expenses will be mailed a federal Title IV Refund automatically, unless the student authorizes the University to retain the funds to cover other expenses.
+In compliance with federal regulations, all Federal Financial Aid recipients whose total federal funds exceed allowable semester expenses will receive a federal Title IV Refund automatically, unless the student authorizes the University to retain the funds to cover other expenses.

 Leave of Absence & Withdrawal Policy

-Important: Please read and review the College of Fine Arts Policy: Withdrawal, Leave of Absence, and Reinstatement.
-If you plan on taking a withdrawal or leave of absence, please complete the proper forms which can be found here.
+IMPORTANT: Please read and review the College of Fine Arts Policy: Withdrawal, Leave of Absence, and Reinstatement.
+If you plan on taking a withdrawal or leave of absence, please complete the applicable paperwork here.

 Federal financial aid is awarded based on the dates to which you are registered for each semester.
-Students “earn” federal financial aid by attending courses during your scheduled enrollment period.
+Students “earn” federal financial aid by attending courses during their scheduled enrollment period.

 If you are a merit scholarship recipient, changes to your enrollment could impact your scholarship eligibility.
-If you have been awarded federal financial aid, but then change your enrollment or stop attending, your federal financial aid eligibility must be re-calculated based on your adjusted enrollment.
+If you have been awarded federal financial aid, but then change your enrollment or no longer attend, your federal financial aid eligibility will be re-calculated based on your adjusted enrollment.

-This calculation does not coincide with the tuition refund schedule set by Student Account Services but instead, determines the percentage of the original award amount that was earned prior to your official withdrawal or drop date.
+This calculation does not coincide with the tuition refund schedule set by Student Accounting Services but instead, determines the percentage of the original award amount that was earned prior to your official withdrawal or drop date.
 This can result in an immediate balance on your student account.
-Please contact us at artaid@bu.edu to discuss the possible financial implications of adjusting your enrollment.
+Please email artaid@bu.edu to discuss the possible financial implications of adjusting your enrollment.

 Return to Title IV Funding (R2T4)

-A Return of Title IV (R2T4) calculation will occur when your period of enrollment changes from receiving an FN grade, withdrawing, or dropping your last class in a semester before completing at least 60 percent of your period of enrollment.
-An R2T4 calculation can also occur if you are dis-enrolled from your last class in a semester or if that class is cancelled.
-When you withdraw from College of Fine Arts before completing 60 percent of your scheduled enrollment in any semester, College of Fine Arts must return a portion of the Title IV financial aid grant and loan funds you received to the respective federal financial aid program suppliers.
-The result is an immediate balance owed to College of Fine Arts.
+A Return of Title IV (R2T4) calculation will occur when you withdraw or if you drop your last class in a semester before completing at least 60 percent of the semester.
+An R2T4 calculation can also occur if you are un-enrolled from your last class in a semester or if that class is cancelled.
+When you withdraw from College of Fine Arts before completing 60 percent of your scheduled enrollment in any semester, College of Fine Arts must return a portion of the Title IV financial aid loan funds you received.
+This will result in an immediate balance owed to College of Fine Arts.

 Satisfactory Academic Progress (SAP)